solariumphp/solarium/docs/client-and-adapters.md

 -   Create your custom adapter class.
 It should implement Solarium\\Core\\Client\\Adapter\\AdapterInterface.
 -   You can take a look at the existing implementations as an example.
--   Make sure your class is available to Solarium, by including it manually or through autoloading.
--   Call the 'setAdapter' method on your Solarium client instance with your own adapters' classname as argument (or use the 'adapter' config setting)
+-   Pass an instance of your adapter as the first argument to the Solarium\\Client constructor.
 -   Now use Solarium as you normally would, all communication to Solr will be done using your adapter.
-The adapter class will only be instantiated on the first communication to Solr, not directly after calling 'setAdapter' (lazy loading)